mr3un/litter-robot3_motor_control_arduinoR4/README.md

 ###You can also modified the .ino file to make this work only in your local network, like you have to go to "192.168.x.x" to control the litter robot.
 I choosed arduino cloud so i dont have to deal with all tunneling issue.

+###Also the LED in R4 indicate the states this control is in.
+The default "Arudino" animate is when "Go" is off and the arrow spining is for when "Go" is on.
+You can also use this to check system online or not by looking at the LED.